 - Flexibility.
 Cloud-based VoIP services enable you to login to your account from your computer or smartphone app and manage your phone system on the fly, including how calls are routed and handled.
 For example, you can use the advanced routing features to setup a recurring schedule in which calls are forwarded to your mobile phone on evenings and weekends.

 - Accessibility.
 Most VoIP service providers offer advanced accessibility features, such as having voicemails converted to text and sent to you by text message or email, which can be a particular benefit to the hearing impaired.

 - Integrations.
 The same voice-to-text feature also means that your VoIP system can be integrated with third-party applications, such as CRM software.
 So, for example, when you receive an incoming call your CRM could automatically scan for the number and display any relevant data you have associated with it.

 Russ Fordyce, Managing Director at Broadview Communications, spoke to this last point when he said that “VoIP solutions are continuously evolving and being enhanced.
 Now, for instance, the industry is moving towards a more unified communications approach or UCaaS, which combines a VoIP system with advanced telephony features, video conferencing, online fax, chat, toll-free and mobile and business analytic tools in one complete system.”

 Traditional small business phone systems have historically had a large advantage over VoIP phones from a call quality standpoint.
 However, due to increases in internet speeds and technology innovation among VoIP service providers, this is no longer the case.

-The VoIP phone system is reliant on both your internet connection and electricity.
-Whereas a traditional phone systems can often continue to operate during a power or internet outage, this is not the case with VoIP.
-However, many VoIP service providers can automatically route calls to a cellphone or other backup number in the case of an internet or power outage.
+The VoIP phone system is also reliant on your electrical connection.
+Whereas a traditional landline phone system can often continue to operate during an internet or power outage, this is not the case with VoIP.
+However, many VoIP service providers can automatically route calls to a mobile phone or another backup number in the case of an internet or power outage.